wp-plugins/simplemap/readme.txt

 == Screenshots ==

-1. Example of the map and results ('Light' theme)
+1. Example of the map and results
-2. Example of the map and results ('Dark' theme)
+2. Location with an image tag in the description
+3. Location with HTML formatting in the description
-3. General Options page
+4. General Options page
-4. Managing the database (using Quick Edit for updating locations)
+5. Managing the database
-5. Adding a new location
-6. Import/export CSV feature

 == Frequently Asked Questions ==